-Okay, for starters and for the record: this promise is a regift.
+Okay, for starters and the record: this promise is a re-gift.
 This is an example of doing unto others what was done unto you.
-Specifically, this is what was done unto your dad and me by your wonderful grandparents.
-I’m trying to repay them forward, not take some kind of jab and get back at them.
-They’ve made the holidays easy for our family, and the best way I know to thank them for that is to commit to trying to follow their lead.
+Specifically, your wonderful grandparents, did this to your dad and me.
+I’m trying to repay them forward, not take some jab and get back at them.
+They’ve made the holidays easy for our family; the best way I know to thank them is to commit to following their lead.

-Of course, I’m making these promises well ahead of when I actually have to keep them.
+Of course, I’m making these promises well ahead of when I must keep them.
 Right now, they’re easy to toss around.
 When the time comes, I imagine I’ll break them more than once and be tempted to throw them out the window.
 But as one of my wisest friends says, “If you aim at nothing, you’re sure to hit it.”
-So I’ll aim at getting this right and do my best to hit more than I miss.
+So I’ll aim to get this right and do my best to hit more than I miss.

-I promise to cheer you on even if supporting your new traditions means I have to give up some of my old ones.
-(And even if your “own way” includes, say, getting an artificial Christmas tree after more than two decades of traipsing through tree lots in search of the perfect live one.
+I promise to cheer you on even if supporting your new traditions means giving up some of my old ones.
+(And even if your “own way” includes getting an artificial Christmas tree after more than two decades of traipsing through tree lots in search of the perfect live one.
 It’s fine.
 I’m fine.
 I’ll send you some pine-scented essential oil as a house — or apartment-warming gift.)

 We pulled into their driveway to find the house glowing with light, and when we walked into the house, your grandmother met us wearing a Christmas apron around her waist and pure delight on her face.
 “I’m even baking cookies!” she exclaimed in satisfaction.

 It’s a gift I promise to do my best to give to you.
-I’ll think I’ll keep my apron handy, just in case.
+I think I’ll keep my apron handy, just in case.

 You Might Also Be Interested In: